relaxdiego/python-based-operator/README.md

 ```
 echo 'bar==1.0.0' >> requirements.in
-pip-compile --generate-hashes requirements.in
+pip-compile requirements.in
 ```

 The `requirements.txt` file should now be updated.
-Make sure to commit that to the repo:
+Make sure to commit both files to the repo:

 ```
 git add requirements.*